tcz001/tcz001.github.io/_posts/2015-06-01-musing-in-privacy.md

 ##What’s the current situation about privacy

-You are tracked in a bunch of channels, some you may find, some you may not realize.
+You are tracked in a bunch of channels, some you may know, some you may not realize.

 ###Advertising